 Roentgenium, was discovered on 8th December 1994 at the GSI in Darmstadt, Germany.
-Further information on element 111 is here (outside WebElements).
-The information following is an abstract of this source.
-The interested reader should consult the on-line version of The Wonderful World of Atoms and Nuclei for a fascinating insight into research on "super-heavy" atoms.
+The interested reader should consult the on-line version of Creating Super Heavy Elements for a fascinating insight into research on "super-heavy" atoms.

 Chemically, roentgenium should be in the same group as the elements copper, silver, and gold (Group 11).